MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```

 ### Invoking functions from Post Decision Rules
-Functions can be invoked from any post decision action rule (within any assessment) within the same environemnt or environments down the stack.
+Functions can be invoked from any post-decision action rule (within any assessment) within the same environemnt or environments down the stack.
 To learn more about post decision action rules, see [Post decision Action Rules](post-decision-action-rule.md).
 ```FraudProtectionLanguage
 DO SetResponse()
 WHEN Functions.MyFunction(2,3).Calculate_Sum == 5